 Account Number: A numeric identification of an account, typically a unique number or series of numbers.
-The City's number structure is comprised of four number fields.
-The first field is three digits and identifies the Fund.
-The next field contains four digits and identifies the Department/Division.
-The third field contains five digits and identifies the expenditure/revenue account.
-The last field contains five digits and identifies the project number, if needed.
+Pomona's number structure is comprised of four fields of characters.
+The first field is three digit characters and identifies the Fund.
+The next field contains four characters and identifies the Department/Division.
+The next field contains five characters and identifies the expenditure/revenue account object code.
+The last field contains five characters and identifies the project number, if needed.
 General Fund operations do not use project numbers.